TheresAFewConors/MSSprinkler/README.md

 # Import the module
 Import-Module MSSprinkler.ps1

+# Use the module
+Invoke-MSSprinkler

+# EXAMPLE USAGE
 # Spray using a provided userlist and password list, default URL and threshold
 Invoke-MSSprinkler -user userlist.txt -pass passwordlist.txt